pmiakish/upskillpay-project/README.md

 All users are divided into three *roles*: customers, admins and superadmins.
 There are different permissions for each of these roles.

-For each type of users, it is possible to log in and log out, edit the own profile.
+For each type of users, it is possible to log in and log out, edit their own profile.
 There is also a possibility to register for new customers.

 ### Customer's interface